 Around 1 in 17 people will develop a rare disease at some point in their lives.
 Today 400 million people in the world – and 3 million in the UK – have a rare disease.

 We established the Rare Diseases component of the BioResource to help to tackle rare diseases.

-The NIHR BioResource – Rare Diseases has been established to identify genetic causes of rare diseases, improve rates of diagnosis and to enable studies to develop and validate treatments; thus improving care for those with rare diseases and their families.
+We want to identify genetic causes of rare diseases, to improve diagnosis and to support work to develop and validate treatments.
+Our work will improve care for those with rare diseases and support their families.

-There are approximately 7,000 inherited rare diseases and the genetic basis of about half of these have been discovered, the challenge now is to identify the remaining causes of rare diseases.
+- The genetic basis of about half of these have been discovered; a major challenge now is to identify the remaining causes of rare diseases

 - 30 million people across Europe have a rare disease